Tuesday, 1 October 2024

 28mm model from my collection

-Called Carro Pesado de Artilleríe M16 (model 1916) in Spanish service the Schneider Ca-1 like many of its contemporaries, was basically an armored box.
+Called Carro Pesado de Artilleríe M16 (modelo 1916) in Spanish service the Schneider Ca-1 like many of its contemporaries, was basically an armored box.
 Its main armament - a 75 mm Blockhaus Schneider gun, which was positioned in a sponson on the right of the vehicle, but this provided very limited traverse.
 Secondary armament consisted of two 8 mm Hotchkiss machine guns mounted in sponsons one on each side.
 The tank’s overhanging front in the shape of a pointed nose was designed to destroy German barbed wire, allowing infantry to break through.
 The nose meant the 6.32 meter long vehcle was nose heavy and would often become ditched.

-Crew comfort was not a consideration in the design - six crew members (commander/driver, main gunner, two machine gunners, loader, and mechanic) were all crammed into an interior which was 1.5 meters high and under less than 2 meters wide and shared with the engine; making it hot and noisy when operating.
+Crew comfort was not a consideration in the design - six crew members (commander/driver, main gunner, two machine gunners, loader, and mechanic) were all crammed into an interior which was 1.5 meters high and less than 2 meters wide and shared with the engine; making it hot and noisy when operating.
 The tank was extremely slow, with a maximum speed of 8.1 km/h and a ‘practical’ speed of between 2 and 4 km/h.
 The riveted and bolted armour had a maximum thickness of 11 mm, though this was later improved by an additional 5.5 mm.
 With the added armour, the total weight of the tank was 13.5 tonnes.

 75mm Blockhaus cannon at the Armoured Vehicle Museum El Goloso, Madrid

-As early as 1919, a Spanish Army commission inspected and considered the import of French tanks, particularly the Renault FT and the Schneider CA-1, but apart from a single Renault FT, no vehicles were purchased.
+As early as 1919, a Spanish Army commission inspected and considered French tanks, particularly the Renault FT and the Schneider CA-1, but apart from a single Renault FT, no vehicles were purchased.
 Then spurred into action by El Desastre and the collapse of the army infront of Melilla, Morocco in the summer of 1921, the Comisión de Experiencias de Artillería was tasked with coordinating the acquisition of modern armoured vehicles.
 Part of the purchase included 10 Renault FTs, 1 Renault TSF, replacement parts, support trucks, and ammunition to form a Compañía de Carros de Infantería (Infantry Tank Company) in September 1921.

 Another deal at the same time was agreed to form a Batería de carros de asalto (assault tank battery), which was to include: 6 Schneider CA-1s, 6 Latil TAR tractors, 6 tank transporter platforms, 6,000 rounds of 75 mm ammunition, and replacement parts.
 The purchase was authorized by Royal Decree on September 16th 1921, with a total cost of 1,367,303 Francs.